 When and where is the party?

 What you would wear to a party at a swanky hotel would not be the same for a house party.
-Likewise, the outfit you choose for an evening gathering would differ from what you’d like to be seen in at a brunch party.
+Likewise, the outfit you choose for an evening gathering would differ from a laid-back Sunday brunch meet.
 Is it a group comprising your girlfriends or dinner with colleagues?
 You don’t want to be seen in an inappropriate neckline in front of your boss or in a hemline that raises eyebrows in your office circuit.
 Remember these are the guys you work with.
 The context becomes as important as the venue and time!

 Keep the season in mind

 A floral maxi dress is great for the summer; soft pastel hues ideal for the spring but would not deem fit for a winter evening.
-Jacquard coats, close-toed heels and deep shades or jewel tones – emerald green, ink blue, ruby red and the like echo winter.
-While sheer, light and airy garments in pops of colour may be fun and breezy for the summer; wraps, sheaths and other dresses that stay close to the body embrace colder days.
+Jacquard coats, close-toed heels and deep shades/jewel tones – the likes of emerald green, ink blue and ruby red echo winter.
+While sheer, light and airy garments in pops of colour may be fun and breezy for the summer; dresses that stay close to the body such as wraps and sheaths embrace colder days.

 Fewer handbags, more clutches